merneo/EliteBook/docs/installation/README_COMPLETE.md

 **Purpose:** Configure the built-in ID card reader for Czech eObčanka (electronic ID card) authentication and digital signatures.

-**Hardware:** HP EliteBook x360 1030 G2 has integrated smart card reader
+**Hardware:** HP EliteBook x360 1030 G2 may have integrated smart card reader (Alcor Micro AU9560, PC/SC compatible).
+Note: Smart card reader may not be present in all configurations or may require specific drivers.

 ---